Enoisong/mobile-version-redo/README.md

 ### Key Features <a name="key-features"></a>
 - The toolbar
 - Headline section
-- Work Section
+- Work-Section
-- About Myself
+- About-Myself
 - Styling
+- Mobile-Menu
+- Window-Popup
-- Mobile Menu
+- Validate-Form

 <p align="right">(<a href="#readme-top">back to top</a>)</p>